josefinarcasanova/build-lab-watson-airlines/README.md

    2. Code must be *submitted via GitHub* on the fork you created.
 You can send a `.zip` copy if you wish via e-mail, but for backup purposes only.
 2. **Showcase video**
    1. Video detailing what the challenge was about, how you implemented it, and what you learned from the experience.
-   2. Duration must be between *two and five minutes*.
+   2. Duration must be between **two and five minutes**.
+This will be taken into consideration during evaluation.
    3. `.mp4` format is preferred.
+   4. The video **must be in English**, so the client's Technical Leadership can understand it.
-   4. For privacy and security reasons, this video can be *sent via e-mail*, instead of including it in this repository.
+   5. For privacy and security reasons, this video can be *sent via e-mail*, instead of including it in this repository.

 ### 6.2.
 Focal Points

 Communication, both for questions and delivery purposes, must be sent to:

 - `Gabriela Retamosa`.
-Senior Build Labs Leader, SSA & MX. [gabyretamosa@uy.ibm.com](mailto:gabyretamosa@uy.ibm.com)
+Senior Build Lab Leader, SSA & MX. [gabyretamosa@uy.ibm.com](mailto:gabyretamosa@uy.ibm.com)
 - `Josefina R. Casanova`.
-Associate Build Labs Tech Project Lead, SSA + MX. [josefinarcasanova@ibm.com](mailto:josefinarcasanova@ibm.com)
+Associate Build Lab Tech Project Lead, SSA + MX. [josefinarcasanova@ibm.com](mailto:josefinarcasanova@ibm.com)
 - `Sebastian Fripp`.
-Early Build Labs Tech Project Lead, SSA + MX. [sfripp@ibm.com](mailto:sfripp@ibm.com)
+Early Build Lab Tech Project Lead, SSA + MX. [sfripp@ibm.com](mailto:sfripp@ibm.com)

 ## References